-The Welcome center will be available for people to record their check in and check out status after regular check in hours.
-Additionally there will be WiFi available to the leaders and parents at this location.
+The Welcome center will be available for people to record their check-in and check-out status after regular check-in hours.
+Additionally, the leaders and parents will have access to WiFi at this location.
 As bandwidth is limited, we recommend using the WiFi service only as needed.